Acupuncture: Adoption

 Acupuncture is most heavily practiced in China and is popular in the US, Australia, and Europe.
 In Switzerland, acupuncture has become the most frequently used alternative medicine since 2004.
 In the United Kingdom, a total of 4 million acupuncture treatments were administered in 2009.
 Acupuncture is used in most pain clinics and hospices in the UK.
 An estimated 1 in 10 adults in Australia used acupuncture in 2004.
 In Japan, it is estimated that 25 percent of the population will try acupuncture at some point, though in most cases it is not covered by public health insurance.
 Users of acupuncture in Japan are more likely to be elderly and to have a limited education.
 Approximately half of users surveyed indicated a likelihood to seek such remedies in the future, while 37% did not.
 Less than one percent of the US population reported having used acupuncture in the early 1990s.
 By the early 2010s, more than 14 million Americans reported having used acupuncture as part of their health care.

 In the US, acupuncture is increasingly (as of 2014) used at academic medical centers, and is usually offered through CAM centers or anesthesia and pain management services.
 Examples include those at Harvard University, Stanford University, Johns Hopkins University, and UCLA.
 CDC clinical practice guidelines from 2022 list acupuncture among the types of complementary and alternative medicines physicians should consider in preference to opioid prescription for certain kinds of pain.

 The use of acupuncture in Germany increased by 20% in 2007, after the German acupuncture trials supported its efficacy for certain uses.
 In 2011, there were more than one million users, and insurance companies have estimated that two-thirds of German users are women.
 As a result of the trials, German public health insurers began to cover acupuncture for chronic low back pain and osteoarthritis of the knee, but not tension headache or migraine.
 This decision was based in part on socio-political reasons.
 Some insurers in Germany chose to stop reimbursement of acupuncture because of the trials.
 For other conditions, insurers in Germany were not convinced that acupuncture had adequate benefits over usual care or sham treatments.
 Highlighting the results of the placebo group, researchers refused to accept a placebo therapy as efficient.

+According to Singh and Ernst "the WHO acupuncture panel did not include a single critic of acupuncture.
+It was quite simply a group of believers who unsurprisingly were less than objective in their assessment."